On the $\ell$-adic Fourier transform and the determinant of the middle convolution: General notation and conventions

 Let $j:U\hookrightarrow X$ be an open immersion with complement $i:Y\to X.$ If $K$ is a perverse sheaf on $U$ then there is a unique extension $j_{!*}K\in \Perv(X,\bQl)$ of $K$ to $X$ which has neither subobjects nor quotients of the form $i_*\Perv(Y,\bQl)$ (\cite{BBD}).
 This extension is called the {\it intermediate extension} or {\it middle extension}.

-Let $X$ be a smooth and geometrically connected curve over $k,$ let $j:U\hookrightarrow X$ be a dense open subscheme, and let $F$ be a smooth sheaf on $U.$ Then the shifted sheaf $F[1]$ (concentrated at $-1$) is a perverse sheaf on $U$ and the middle extension $j_{!*}F[1]$ is a perverse sheaf which coincides with $(j_*F)[1]$ (\cite{KiehlWeissauer},~Chap.~III.5).
+Let $X$ be a smooth and geometrically connected curve over $k,$ let $j:U\hookrightarrow X$ be a dense open subscheme, and let $F$ be a smooth sheaf on $U.$ Then the shifted sheaf $F[1]$ (concentrated at $-1$) is a perverse sheaf on $U$ and the middle extension $j_{!*}F[1]$ is a perverse sheaf which coincides with $(j_*F)[1]$ (here we mean the usual sheaf extension $j_*F$ shifted by $1,$ see \cite{KiehlWeissauer},~Chap.~III.5).
 A {\it middle extension sheaf} on $X$ ($X$ a smooth geometrically connected curve) is by definition a perverse sheaf of the form $(j_*F)[1]$ as above, cf.~\cite{Katz96},~Chap.~5.1.

-\subsection{Further notions.}
+\subsection{Further notions}